EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks: Results and Discussion

+\item Can \proposal adapt efficiently their pruned knowledge to changes in the modeling task, showing robustness?
+We analyze the behavior of \proposal when the datasets change.
+In this case, we have selected some datasets from our study, and we have done several modifications, removing partially or totally a class.
+Within these changes, we want to show both the robustness of the \proposal in different situations and that the pruning models obtained by the GA of \proposal have been adapted to each one of these situations. \end{idea} \end{enumerate}

 This section is divided in Section \ref{sec:rd-pruning}, where the comparison of the diverse representations of pruning that \proposal makes against the reference models is presented to answer RQ1.
 Next, Section \ref{sec:rd-neuronsorconnections} discusses whether \proposal should operate over neurons or connections to analyze RQ2.
 Section \ref{sec:rd-comparison} provides a complete comparison among \proposal and other efficient pruning methods in order to solve RQ3.
 Section \ref{sec:rd-fs} explains the approximation of Feature Selection.
-A whole comparison against all the previous models is made to assess the importance of the Feature Selection to answer RQ4.
+A whole comparison against all the previous models is made to assess the importance of the Feature Selection to answer RQ4. \begin{idea} Section \ref{sec:rd-extractors} shows the comparison of the best two models of \proposal with different feature extractors.
+Lastly, in Section \ref{sec:rd-generalization}, \proposal is challenged, with several modifications of the used datasets, to grasp the relevant features of these datasets and to analyze the robustness of our proposal.\end{idea}